 Calendula Infused Facial Toner

-This homemade toner is not only hydrating to the skin, but slightly astringent, anti-inflammatory, and promotes healing of skin thanks to the calendula.
+This homemade toner is not only hydrating to the skin, but slightly astringent, anti-inflammatory, and helps the skin thanks to the calendula.

 Jan, author of Cold Process Soap Basics and Recipes and blogger over at The Nerdy Farm Wife shares with us two great recipes using calendula!
 This is a mild, unscented calendula soap bar that is gentle enough to use on almost everyone from babies to grandmothers.

-This is another one of The Nerdy Farm Wife’s recipes, a great natural remedy for irritated eyes caused by: allergies, pool water, dryness, dust, wind, eye strain and even pink eye.
-Of course, be sure to read the caveats and precautions at the end of her post before going ahead with the remedy!
+This is another one of The Nerdy Farm Wife’s recipes, great for irritated eyes caused by: allergies, pool water, dryness, dust, wind, eye strain, and even pink eye.
+Of course, be sure to read the caveats and precautions at the end of her post before going ahead with the recipe!

 Herbal Sinus Infusion Using Calendula, Sage, and Thyme